How Much Does It Cost to Build an MVP: All Price-Changing Aspects Explained

 • sharing management and coordination responsibilities.

 Most commonly, you issue payouts for sprints or for the completed work depending on the hourly rates multiplied by the number of hours.
+So, how much is MVP creation going to cost you if you outsource?
 To compare, typically, an MVP will cost you less than $30,000-$50,000 USD per month if you go for an outsourcing team in Eastern Europe with 5-6 experienced specialists (an analogous team in the USA will cost over $70,000 per month).

 How Experienced the Specialists Are and Their Location